Automation

 Without a portal, you have no data on buyer behavior, reorder patterns, or what customers are browsing but not buying.

-The Order-to-Door™ assessment identifies the data gaps that will sink a B2B portal launch — before you spend $200K finding out the hard way.
+The Order-to-Door™ assessment identifies the data gaps that can undermine an Ecommerce portal launch before delivery begins.